Carnival (¥$ song): Background and recording

 Rich the Kid freestyled his contributions to the song during studio sessions in Saudi Arabia, completing his recording in between 15 and 20 minutes.

-Kanye West contributed production to Playboi Carti's second album Whole Lotta Red, released on Christmas day in 2020.
+Kanye West served as an executive producer on Playboi Carti's second album, Whole Lotta Red, released on Christmas day in 2020.
 Playboi Carti subsequently discussed their collaboration to fellow rapper Kid Cudi, hailing West's history and that he "opened my eyes to some shit".
 The former explained working together brought realization of his heavy appreciation for West, feeling this for how he introduced him to his team too that largely understood what he was saying.
 Playboi Carti later appeared on West's single "Off the Grid" for his 2021 album Donda, while he also contributed to the demo album Donda 2.
 West and Ty Dolla Sign featured him on the Vultures 1 tracks "Carnival" and "Fuk Sumn", with the former also including an appearance from Rich the Kid.
 In April 2024, Rich the Kid described working with Playboi Carti as having come "full-circle" from recording videos in his grandmother's apartment years ago.
 Rich the Kid said the two spend time across Los Angeles together "doing all types of crazy shit", feeling they made history with the collaboration.
 He still wanted to work with West due to enjoying his music despite his controversies in the media and after the song's success, him and Ty Dolla Sign were dedicated to production of Rich the Kid's fourth album Life's a Gamble.

 The original version of "Carnival" sampled a live performance of "Iron Man" by Black Sabbath, whose lead singer Ozzy Osbourne responded by dissociating himself from West and saying he had refused permission.